 MEDICAL NEGLIGENCE: An apple a day, couldn’t keep the doctor away?

-A doctor- patient relationship is based on blind trust.
-A patient places his faith and confidence in hands of his doctor with an undoubted belief that he will take reasonable care and provide faultless medical assistance for his ailment.
-When this kind of profound belief is crushed, due to a negligent act of the doctor, it gives rise to litigation.
+A doctor-patient relationship is based on blind trust.
+A patient places his faith and confidence in the hands of his doctor with an undoubted belief that he will take reasonable care and provide perfect and faultless medical assistance for his ailment.
+When this kind of profound belief is crushed, due to the negligent act of the doctor, it gives rise to litigation.

-A negligent or careless act by a healthcare professional or a healthcare service provider amounts to medical negligence.
-Negligence here refers to an act of a doctor who, on the account of being careless, commits an act which ends up harming/hurting the patient and would have been avoided if he had been careful and prudent while providing medical service.
+As per the legal definition a negligent or careless act by a healthcare professional or a healthcare service provider amounts to medical negligence.
+Negligence here refers to an act of a doctor who, on the account of being careless, commits an act which ends up harming/hurting the patient and would have been avoided if he had been careful and prudent while providing medical service to the patient.
 Some common instances of medical negligence include-